MykiDevs/event-driven-user-management/README.md

 # User Management Microservice App with Kafka and Redis
-A backend system built on a microservices architecture with asynchronous communication via Apache Kafka.
+A backend system built on a microservices architecture with communication via Apache Kafka.
 Implements user registration with email verification, pagination, and idempotent event handling.

 ## Features
 - **Event-Driven Flow** — on user registration, a `UserCreatedEvent` is published to Kafka after transaction commit (`@TransactionalEventListener(AFTER_COMMIT)`), ensuring no phantom events on rollback